March 19, 2026

 Valeria* is 15 years old and has been at Oasis since July 2025.
 She is quiet and observant, yet carries a deep inner strength, curiosity, and a strong sense of right and wrong — of justice.

-But eight years of her childhood were marked by profound harm within her home.
+But eight years of her childhood were marked by profound sexual and physical abuse.

 Beginning at just six years old, Valeria endured repeated abuse by her father.
 For nearly half her life, violence was her normal.
 Instead of protection and care, she experienced fear, isolation, and control.
 She was kept out of school, forced to work during the day, and cut off from the outside world.
 By the time she arrived at Oasis at age 14, she had never attended school and had little understanding of life beyond survival.